Noel-Watters/E-Commerce-App/README.md

 - **Protected Routes**: Certain pages (e.g., Profile and Product Management) are accessible only to logged-in users.

 ### Product Management
-- **Add Product**: Users can add new products to the Firestore database via a modal form.
+- **Admin-Only Access**: Only admin users can add, edit, or delete products.
+Product management features are restricted to users with admin privileges.
-- **Edit Product**: Users can edit existing product details, including title, price, category, description, and image.
+- **Add Product**: Admins can add new products to the Firestore database via a modal form.
-- **Delete Product**: Users can delete products from the Firestore database.
+- **Edit Product**: Admins can edit existing product details, including title, price, category, description, and image.
-- **Dynamic Category Dropdown**: The category field in the product form is a dropdown menu populated with existing categories from Firestore.
+- **Delete Product**: Admins can delete products from the Firestore database.

 ### Continuous Integration and Deployment (CI/CD)
 - **CI Pipeline**: